Coastwise slave trade: Legal rights

-Conflict between U.S. and Britain in the Caribbean
+Conflict between the United States and Britain in the Caribbean

-Complications developed between the U.S. and Great Britain from their differing interpretations of the application of laws against the slave trade in the Caribbean colonies.
+Complications developed between the United States and Great Britain from their differing interpretations of the application of laws against the slave trade in the Caribbean colonies.
 When American merchant ships were forced by weather or incident into ports in Bermuda and the British West Indies, the British freed the slaves as part of the banned trade on the high seas, even before its abolition of slavery in its territories in 1834.
 As early as 1825, the Home Office in London had ruled that "any slave brought to the Bahamas from outside the British West Indies would be manumitted, which led to 300 slaves owned by U.S. nationals being freed."
 In addition, slaves who escaped to the Bahamas from Florida became free.

 Several cases occurred as anti-slavery agitation increased and abolition was passed: Comet (1830), Encomium (1833), Enterprise (1835), and Hermosa (1840) In each case, the British freed the slaves from the ships that had put into ports in Bermuda and the Bahamas, whether by weather or accident.

 The most notable case was the 1841 Creole, the result of a ship slave revolt that forced the vessel into Nassau, Bahamas.
 One of the slave leaders had heard of slaves being freed from the Hermosa there the previous year.

 Holding that the slaves were free persons illegally detained in slavery, British officials ultimately freed the 128 of 135 slaves from the Creole who chose to stay in the Bahamas.
 It has been termed the "most successful slave revolt in U.S. history".
-The U.S. slaveholders feared this would encourage other slave ship revolts.
+The US slaveholders feared this would encourage other slave ship revolts.